biasedbit/BBHTTP/README.md

 ## Dependencies

 * `libcurl`
+* `libz.dylib`
+* `Security.framework`
 * `CoreServices.framework` on OSX
 * `MobileCoreServices.framework` on iOS
-* `libz.dylib`

 > **Note:**
-> Under `BBHotpotato/External/Curl` you can find libcurl, compiled against 6.0 SDK with support for i386 (simulator), armv7 and armv7s (iPhone 3GS and newer) but you can compile your own custom version with [this](https://github.com/brunodecarvalho/curl-ios-build-scripts).
+> You can find libcurl binaries and headers under `Build/iOS/Static lib/libcurl` and `Build/OSX/Static lib/libcurl`.
+The iOS version was compiled against 6.0 SDK with support for i386 (simulator), armv7 and armv7s (iPhone 3GS and newer).
+The OSX version was compiled against 10.8 SDK with support for x86_64 (64 bit Intel).
+If you'd like to build your own custom version, try [this](https://github.com/brunodecarvalho/curl-ios-build-scripts).

 ## Documentation